kedacore/keda/SECURITY.md

 In case of a confirmed breach, reporters will get full credit and can be keep in the loop, if preferred.

-We do not provide compensations for reporting vulnerabilities except for eternal gratitude.

 ### Private Disclosure Processes

 We ask that all suspected vulnerabilities be privately and responsibly disclosed by [contacting our maintainers](mailto:cncf-keda-maintainers@lists.cncf.io).